Paradoxu/Caller/README.md

 All you need to start using our package after installing it, is defining a callback which must be a top level function or static function, that will be called by our plugin when any incoming call events are detected.

 `
-void callerCallbackHandler(CallerEvent event, String number, int? duration) `
+void callerCallbackHandler(CallerEvent event, String number, int duration) `

 This callback handler must accept 3 arguments: